-- obtain a copy of the Constitution - present a petition to the Council - attend meetings of the Council and its committees or boards except where confidential or exempt matters are being discussed - petition to request a referendum on a mayoral form of Cabinet - ask questions at ordinary meetings of the Council.
-A period of up to 30 minutes is allowed for questions to be put by members of the public who live or work in the Borough - contribute to investigations by overview and scrutiny committees if invited to do so - find out, from the Cabinet's forward plan, what major decisions are to be discussed by the Cabinet or decided by the Cabinet or a committee of the Cabinet, and when - attend meetings of the Cabinet where key decisions are being discussed or decided - see reports and background papers, and any record of decisions made by the Council and Cabinet - complain to the Council about the provision of any of its services - complain to the Ombudsman if they think the Council has not followed its procedures properly.
-However, they should only do this after using the Council's own complaints process - complain to the Monitoring Officer if they have evidence which they think shows that a councillor has not followed the Council's Code of Conduct, and - inspect the Council's accounts and make their views known to the external auditor. - 14.
-The Council has a policy of open access to files and other records.
+- vote at local elections if they are registered; - contact their local Councillor about any matters of concern to them; - obtain a copy of the Constitution; - present a petition to the Council; - attend meetings of the Council and its committees or boards except where confidential or exempt matters are being discussed; - petition to request a referendum on a mayoral form of Cabinet; - ask questions at ordinary meetings of the Council.
+A period of up to 30 minutes is allowed for questions to be put by members of the public who live or work in the Borough; - contribute to investigations by the Overview and Scrutiny Committee if invited to do so; - find out, from the Cabinet's Forward Plan, what major decisions are to be discussed by the Cabinet or decided by the Cabinet or a committee of the Cabinet, and when; - attend meetings of the Cabinet where key decisions are being discussed or decided; - see reports and background papers, and any record of decisions made by the Council and Cabinet; - complain to the Council if they are dissatisfied with the action or lack of action taken by the Council on a matter which is the Council's responsibility in accordance with the Council's Complaints Procedure; - complain to the Ombudsman if they think the Council has not followed its procedures properly.
+However, they should only do this after using the Council's own complaints process; - complain to the Monitoring Officer if they have evidence which they think shows that a Councillor has not followed the Council's Code of Conduct, and - inspect the Council's accounts and make their views known to the External Auditor.

+- 14. The Council has a policy of open access to files and other records.
 The Council also holds as many meetings as possible in public, giving access to agenda, reports and many background documents.
 Whilst the Council adopts a strong policy of openness, there are safeguards to protect individuals' privacy and in relation to legal, commercial, financial or otherwise sensitive information and so some documents may not be publicly accessible. - 15.
 The Council welcomes participation by its citizens in its work.
-For further information on your rights as a citizen, please contact the Monitoring Officer, Muriel Matters House, Breeds Place, Hastings, East Sussex TN34 3UY..
+For further information on your rights as a citizen, please contact the Monitoring Officer, Muriel Matters House, Breeds Place, Hastings, East Sussex, TN34 3UY. - 16.
+All documents may be inspected on request at the Reception at the Council Offices, Muriel Matters House, Breeds Place, Hastings, East Sussex, TN34 3UY during office opening hours 8.30am to 5.00pm Monday to Friday.
+Documents are also available to view on the Council's website: www.hastings.gov.uk